external-mirrors/phoenix/README.md

 To keep it short: my applications can't ever work properly on Wayland, mainly [GPU Screen Recorder UI](https://git.dec05eba.com/gpu-screen-recorder-ui/about/).
 Many features of [GPU Screen Recorder UI](https://git.dec05eba.com/gpu-screen-recorder-ui/about/) don't work properly on Wayland.\
 A large number of non-standard graphical applications can simply never work properly on Wayland.\
 If it were to use the Wayland protocol only then it wouldn't work at all (and can't ever work).
 It has to rely on Xwayland and even in that case it faces many issues and has to rely on undefined behaviors in each Wayland compositor, which may or may not work.\
-Some things are implemented by bypassing the Wayland compositor and interfacing the Linux kernel directly with root access instead.\
+Some things are implemented by bypassing the Wayland compositor and interfacing the Linux kernel directly with root access instead, which comes with a lot of issues.\
 One of these things where it needs to bypass the Wayland compositor and can't use Xwayland either is global shortcuts.
 Despite there being a XDG desktop portal protocol for global shortcuts it's mostly useless.
 It only works (somewhat) on KDE Plasma.\
 The protocol for global shortcuts is vague and it's implemented differently in incompatible ways in every Wayland compositor, and in Hyprland for example it's implemented in way where it's not usable for graphical applications.
 It's also not implemented at all for a large number of Wayland compositors.\
 Read more about it this old post of mine: [https://dec05eba.com/2024/03/29/wayland-global-hotkeys-shortcut-is-mostly-useless/](https://dec05eba.com/2024/03/29/wayland-global-hotkeys-shortcut-is-mostly-useless/).
 This is one of the main reasons why you don't see applications supporting global shortcuts on Wayland.\